Last updated on 2026-05-15

 Featured Experiences

-The Hospitality and Tourism Management program offers several unique experiences that enhance learning and professional development:
+The Hospitality and Tourism Management program offers a variety of unique experiences that enhance learning and professional development:

 - Field Experience I and II, allowing students to work in industry settings related to their studies.